Charlie's Music Variations

 Playing Situations Composing Studio Teaching Studio

-Charlie Bechler of Waldoboro, long time jazz pianist, died Monday, May 7, from complications following a stroke earlier this year.
+Charlie Bechler of Waldoboro, long time jazz pianist, died Monday May 7 2007, from complications following a stroke earlier that year.
 He was 75.

 For the past 22 years, he lived in an old cape at Back Cove with his artist wife Audrey.
 Over the decades Bechler, a composer, teacher and bandleader, played with numerous jazz musicians.
 He wholeheartedly supported their efforts, whether beginners or professionals.